About your newborn baby’s first weeks of life

-Your newborn spends his first week of life adapting to his new environment.
+Newborns spend their first weeks of life adapting to their new environment.

-The outside world is very different from the womb, where it’s dim, the temperature is constant, and noise is muffled.
-You can help your baby get used to the outside world by giving her warmth, love, security, attention – and lots of cuddles and smiles.
+The outside world is very different from the womb, where the temperature is constant and noise is muffled.
+You can help your baby get used to the outside world by giving them warmth, love, security, attention – and plenty of cuddles, smiles and gentle talk.

-Your baby’s appearance will change over the first week.
+Your newborn baby’s appearance will change over the first week.

-If your baby’s head is a bit cone shaped after his journey through the birth canal or because of a vacuum-assisted birth, it should round out to a more normal-looking shape.
+If your baby’s head is a bit cone shaped or uneven after journeying through the birth canal or because of a vacuum-assisted birth, it should round out during this first week.

-Any swelling around your baby’s face and eyes will go down within a few days.
+Any swelling around your baby’s face and eyes should go down within a few days.
 If your baby’s face or head has been bruised – for example, after a forceps birth – the bruising will disappear.
-Babies with bruising are at risk of newborn jaundice.
-Let your child and family health nurse know if the skin on your baby’s face looks yellow and you think she might be jaundiced.
+Newborns with bruising are at risk of newborn jaundice.
+Let your midwife , GP or child and family health nurse know if the skin on your baby’s face looks yellow and you think it might be jaundice.

 Your baby’s umbilical cord will gradually dry, become black and then fall off, usually within the first 10 days.
 Try to keep the umbilical cord clean and dry.
-If the area around the umbilical cord looks red or is sticky, let your child and family health nurse know.
+If the area around the umbilical cord looks red or is sticky, let your midwife, GP or child and family health nurse know.